Package 'chirps'

 Description

-API Client for the Climate Hazards Center 'CHIRPS' and 'CHIRTS'.
+Provides access to Climate Hazards Center (CHC) datasets including CHIRPS, CHIRPS v3, CHIRTS-daily, and CHIRTS-ERA5.
 The 'CHIRPS' data is a quasi-global (50°S – 50°N) high-resolution (0.05 arc-degrees) rainfall data set, which incorporates satellite imagery and in-situ station data to create gridded rainfall time series for trend analysis and seasonal drought monitoring.
 'CHIRTS' is a quasi-global (60°S – 70°N), high-resolution data set of daily maximum and minimum temperatures.
 For more details on 'CHIRPS' and 'CHIRTS' data please visit its official home page https://www.chc.ucsb.edu/data.

 Note